OpenNMS/opennms-developer-training/docs/foundation/04-ipcs.md

 ## Goal

+Understand how the components of the stack communicate.

-TODO: How communications are secured.
+Understand how the communications are secured.

 ### Sink API